Timothy C. Hain, MD

 - As an alternative, a strong credentialing procedure should be established for VRT.
 We think that credentialling should be of physicians -- preferably neurologists and physiatrists.

 - Gyrostim treatment for dizziness is presently unproven.
+At best, it is experimental.
 We think it is generally best to avoid treatments without a scientific basis, especially if they are costly.

 Here we refer to individuals - -mainly chiropracters -- who advocate and bill for a mixture of valid anatomy/physiology with irrational and ineffective treatments.
 Chiropractors often generate notes that are "word salad" -- they produce notes that seem to be randomly generated mixtures of medical words, that have no meaning at all.
 This often results in outrageous statements: